Facebook, Twitter, Instagram, and nearly every other social networking platform are designed to exploit our weaknesses as humans.

 How does social media addiction work, and what are these vulnerabilities that are exploited?
 Here’s what Scientific American has to say about it:

 “Humans have a fundamental need to belong and a fundamental desire for social status.
 As a result, our brains treat information about ourselves like a reward.
 Social networking sites grab us, because they involve self-relevant information and bear on our social status and reputation.
 The greater your need to belong and to be popular, and the stronger your brain’s reward centers respond to your reputation being enhanced, the more irresistible is a social media site’s siren song.”

 Personally, when I’m in a social situation where my friends, colleagues, or acquaintances are on their devices over being present in the room, I get up and leave.
-If it’s a one-to-one interaction, I simply tell them that my desire was to meet and connect, but that I don’t feel like I can when they’re continuously on their device.
+If it’s a one-to-one interaction, I simply tell them that I desire to meet and connect, but that I don’t feel like I can when they’re continuously on their device.
 Some of my friends appreciate my honesty for that reason.

-Obviously, when I get up and leave the group, it’s a form of social rejection.
+When I get up and leave the group, it’s a form of social rejection.
 If you have a strong need to please people, this may not be the best strategy for you.
 Fortunately, I don’t have the people-pleaser gene.
-I value my time and my presence too much to let it be wasted because others struggle with their own self-control.
+I value my time and my presence too much to let it be wasted because others struggle with their self-control.
 And, I have no desire to control them; that’s way too much work.

 My philosophy is that there are 7.3 billion people on the planet.
-The odds are pretty high that I can find at least two to three people out of everyone in the world who wants to connect in a real way.
+The odds are pretty high that I can find at least two to three people out of everyone in the world who want to connect in a real way.
 However, I’ll never find them if I’m trapped hanging out with social media addicts.
 So, I let the addicts go.